J0llyMan/Defensive-Security/Cyber-Defense-Frameworks/Frameworks/Pyramid of Pain.md

 ## 🧠 Reflection

-Learning this framework helped me understand how **cyber defense isn’t just about detection—it’s about disruption**.
+Learning this framework helped me understand how **cyber defense isn’t just about detection, it’s about disrupting the attacker**.
 It’s a mindset shift: instead of reacting to every alert, it’s about strategically **targeting what hurts attackers the most**.

 ---

 *Tools/Platforms used while learning:*
 - TryHackMe (Pyramid of Pain Room)
-- Visual notes with draw.io and Obsidian for concept mapping
+- Additional Reading from ATT&CKIQ

 ---